aseetharam/rcac-bioinformatics/docs/hifi_assembly.md

 - The counts of distinct minimizer k-mers illustrate how the complexity of the data evolves throughout the assembly process.
 - The total number of overlaps, categorized by type (strong, weak, exact, and inexact), provides insights into the quality of the assembly.
 - The `peak_hom` and `peak_het` values indicate the levels of heterozygosity, while the homozygous read coverage threshold reflects the value used for the `--hom-cov` parameter.
 This can serve as a starting point for fine-tuning this option in future runs.
 - The purge duplication coverage threshold was automatically set to **38**.
-Depending on the observed heterozygosity level, you may want to adjust this value in subsequent assemblies.
+Depending on the observed heterozygosity level, you may want to adjust `--purge-max` value in subsequent assemblies.
 - The peak memory usage of **68.521 GB** is a critical metric for assessing the computational resources required for the assembly process.
 This information can be used to optimize future runs based on the available resources.